NeowayLabs/neowaylabs.github.io/_posts/2021-11-23-neoways-feature-store.md

 | develop |   x   |   x  |   x   |     x     | x            |  dry-run |        |         |
 | master  |   x   |   x  |   x   |     x     | x            |     x    |    x   |    x    |

-The [Airflow](https://airflow.apache.org/) is being used to schedule and run pipeline on production.
-Both CI/CD runner and Airflow is responsible to launch spark jobs to a Kubernetes cluster, and this makes our pipeline highly scalable.
+The [Airflow](https://airflow.apache.org/) is being used to schedule and run the pipeline on production.
+Both CI/CD runner and Airflow are responsible to launch spark jobs to a Kubernetes cluster, and this makes our pipeline highly scalable.

 ## Conclusion

 Neoway's Feature Store has brought several benefits to the company's teams.
 The curated catalog has provided good data governance for the datasets, increasing data quality and improving security.
 Python SDK has simplified many complex tasks like interacting with other platform components, and this reduces time to develop data science models.
 Code rewriting has been reduced between development and production environments because professionals are using the same tools for both.

 One of the consequences of those benefits is that we're seeing other teams outside the data science domain wanting to use the Python SDK to be more efficient to deliver solutions for the customers.
-On the other hand, some customers are realizing value in the features created in the Feature Store and paying for it to use in their data science models.
+On the other hand, some customers are realizing value in the features created in the Feature Store and paying for them to use in their data science models.